69-year-old killed during dueling protests over Israel-Hamas conflict

 A 69-year-old man died after getting into an altercation while two sides rallied over the Israel-Hamas conflict Sunday afternoon.

-The Ventura County Sheriff's Office identified the 69-year-old man as Paul Kessler.
+The Ventura County Sheriff's Office identified the 69-year-old man as Paul Kessler, a pro-Israel protester.
 The Jewish Federation of Greater Los Angeles described him as an "elderly Jewish man."
-They claimed a pro-Palestinian protestor struck him with a megaphone during an "antisemitic crime."
+They claimed a pro-Palestinian protester struck him with a megaphone during an "antisemitic crime."

 "Violence against our people has no place in civilized society," the Jewish Federation said in a statement.
 "We demand safety.
 We will not tolerate violence against our community.
 We will do everything in our power to prevent it."